thetrueavatar/Viessmann-Api/README.md

 Warning:
 ----------
-Since a few days, Viessmann as set a protection on their server to avoid unofficial thir-party tools to use their api.
+Since a few days, Viessmann as set a protection on their server to avoid unofficial third-party tools to use their api.
 It's more than likely that the code here won't work for most of you.
 I won't do any modification to avoid this since it's their right to control the access to their service.
 This api as always been a personal project I have shared but has neve receive the consent/support from Viessman.